 Economic activities influenced by algal blooms

-The economic activities with considerable economic impacts due to algae blooms includes:
+The economic activities with considerable economic impacts due to algae blooms include:

 In the fishing industry; Fish farms have incurred losses of up to US $24 million after large-scale fish deaths as a consequence of an outbreak of toxic algae growth.
 Just like in the tourism situation, the economic impact goes beyond the loss of stock of fish for fishermen because fish consumers form an unfavorable perception that only deepens financial losses over time.
 A study carried out in 2011 estimated in US $900 million the economic losses for the fish industry, only in the United States.

-In addition to the adverse impact on these specific industries, a number of studies have estimated the negative impact on the economy due to absenteeism, low productivity, diseases and other related problems on the people, that in chronic situations may have major repercussions in entire communities.
+In addition to the adverse impact on these specific industries, a number of studies have estimated the negative impact on the economy due to absenteeism, low productivity, diseases and other related problems on the people, which in chronic situations may have major repercussions in the entire communities.

 Broadly speaking, the economic impact is calculated taking into account net losses (like in the fish industry), medical expenses, low productivity, monitoring and solutions costs as a way of comparison respect to a scenario without HAB.
 The before mentioned examples make clear that investing in the mitigation and control of algal blooms is a decision based on founded reasons.
 Being aware of the detrimental consequences and yet overlook the problem is not an option.

 Innovation and action